 Because the Antelope Island hunt is administered by Utah State Parks, your hunt will include some extra park-related fees.
-For more information, please call 801-209-4678.
+For more information, please call 801-725-9263.

-Nine Mile, Range Creek bison opportunity (new)
+Nine Mile bison opportunity

-Starting in 2020, the Utah Wildlife Board approved a new bison hunting opportunity for the Nine Mile, Range Creek unit.
+In 2020, the Utah Wildlife Board approved a bison hunting opportunity for the Nine Mile unit.
 This unit is extraordinarily rugged and difficult to access.
-The odds of a successful hunt are low.
+The odds of a successful hunt are fairly low.